redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/09 More About Functions.md

 5
 ```

-### Function with Multiple Return Values
+### Functions with Multiple Return Values

 WebAssembly functions that return multiple values can be invoked from JavaScript running in the browser or via `wasmer`

 Here's a simple example in which calculate the conjugate of complex number.
-This is a very simple operation that transforms `a + bi` into `a - bi`.
+This is a very simple operation that transforms a complex number `a + bi` into `a - bi`.

 The WebAssembly function must be passed a complex number in the form of two, 64-bit floating point numbers, and it returns another complex number, also in the form of two, 64-bit floating point numbers.